Battle of Porta: 8 June

 The Italians' plans became apparent on the night of 7 June, when their force began moving by road from Trikala to the village of Gortzi on the road to Petra.
 At about 01:00 on 8 June, the telephone operator from Poliana informed ELAS command of the Italian movement, and the partisans were alerted to occupy their positions.
 The Italians arrived at Beletsi at 04:30.
 In order to increase the psychological impact on the partisans, the Italian commander placed his cavalry in front, advancing at the double.

 At 05:30, men of an advanced detachment from Pelion, situated on the heights above Beletsi, opened fire on the advancing Italians, before retiring higher up the mountain side.
 Shortly after, Italian cavalry and motorcycle troops made contact with the defensive position of the Kissavos men at Petra.
 As Italian infantry followed up their advance guards, fighting developed both at Petra and at Mouzaki.
 Both sides made use of their heavy equipment, while the Italian aircraft also began attacks.
-The Greeks' mortar proved inaccurate, both due to the lack of sights as well as from the lack of practice due to the sufficient ammunition available.
+The Greeks' mortar proved inaccurate, due both to the lack of sights and being unable to train because of the lack of ammunition.

 On the Porta sector, the Italians withdrew around noon, leaving only a detachment of 40 men to watch the entrance in a guardpost outside Porta.
-Shortly after a group of five partisans led by "Peronosporos" ('mildew') managed to crawl up to them without being seen, surprise the garrison, and force them to withdraw completely.
+Shortly afterwards a group of five partisans led by "Peronosporos" ('mildew') managed to crawl up to them without being seen, surprise the garrison, and force them to withdraw completely.
 At about the same time, Lieutenant Georgios Nikitas took over the command of the partisan mortar and relocated it, greatly improving the accuracy and effect of its fire, which helped to scatter the Italian cavalry massing for an attack outside Beletsi in the afternoon.
 Repeated cavalry attacks between Porta and Dousikos were repelled by partisan fire before they came near the Greek positions.
 These were the last Italian attempts against Porta for that day.

 The Italians pressed their main attack in the direction of Mouzaki, and by noon had made some small progress.
-The commander of the Pelion sub-command, Thanasis Koufodimos ("Petros Pilioritis") was wounded by a mortar fragment at c.
+The commander of the Greek Pelion sub-command, Thanasis Koufodimos ("Petros Pilioritis") was wounded by a mortar fragment at c.
 12:30, followed by another partisan, Dervisis.
 Despite his wound, Koufodimos remained in his post directing the battle until his replacement, Ioannis Katsantonis, arrived in the afternoon.
 Around noon, the Italians occupied the village of Mouzaki, which they plundered and torched.
 To avoid being surrounded and outnumbered, the Pelion squads began withdrawing to the ridge between Beletsi and Mouzaki and the village of Porti.
 In the evening, the Italians broke off their advance and withdrew to Beletsi and Mouzaki.